 Proposed Solution

-This RFC proposes a new option that will cause h5diff to exclude specified object(s) from the pairwise comparison when comparing HDF5 files.
+This RFC proposes a new option that will cause h5diff to exclude object(s) from the pairwise comparison by specifying path(s) that should not be traversed.
 This solution will allow the user in the examples presented above to perform the desired comparisons without the added effort required by the current approach.

---exclude-object Option
+--exclude-path Option

-We propose calling the new option --exclude-object, with the following usage:
+We propose calling the new option --exclude-path, with the following usage:

-h5diff --exclude-object “exclude_object” file1 file2
+h5diff --exclude-path “path” file1 file2

-The argument following --exclude-object, denoted by “exclude_object” in the sample command line, specifies the object that will be excluded from the pairwise comparison.
-The excluded object can be a group, dataset, committed datatype, or symbolic link (soft link or external link), and must be expressed as an absolute path from the root group.
-With the exclude option, all occurrences of the specified object are excluded from comparison, regardless of whether the object occurs in file1, in file2, or in both files.
+The argument following --exclude-path, denoted by “path” in the sample command line, specifies a path that h5diff should not traverse during the pairwise comparison.
+The specified path may exist in file1, file2, or both files.
+The object identified by the path may be a group, dataset, committed datatype, or symbolic link (soft link or external link).

 If the excluded object is a group, the group and all objects in the hierarchy below the group are excluded from the pairwise comparison.

 The exit code and output from h5diff will be based on pairwise comparison of the objects in file1 and file2 that have not been excluded.